priyam-jain/Natasha/README.md

 CREATE DATABASE test;
 GRANT ALL ON test.* to 'test'@'localhost' IDENTIFIED BY 'Asdf@1234';
 GRANT ALL ON test.* to 'test'@'127.0.0.1' IDENTIFIED BY 'Asdf@1234';
+Rest of the sql is included in test.sql